docker/docs/content/subscription/build-cloud/build-details.md

 ## Docker Build Cloud Team

-You can upgrade any tier to enhance your developers' experience with the following features:
+You can buy Docker Build Cloud Team if you don’t have a Docker Core subscription, or upgrade any Docker Core tier to enhance your developers' experience with the following features:

 - 200 additional build minutes per seat
 - Option to buy reserve minutes
 - Increased shared cache

-The Docker Build Cloud Team subscription is tied to a Docker [organization](../admin/organization/_index.md).
+The Docker Build Cloud Team subscription is tied to a Docker [organization](/admin/organization/).
 To use the build minutes or shared cache of a Docker Build Cloud Team subscription, users must be a part of the organization associated with the subscription.
+See Manage seats and invites.

-To learn how to buy this subscription, see [Docker Build Cloud billing](../billing/build-billing.md).
+To learn how to buy this subscription for your Docker organization, see [Buy your subscription - existing account or organization](/billing/build-billing#existing-account-or-organization).

+If you haven’t created a Docker organization yet and don’t have an existing Docker Core subscription, see [Buy your subscription - new organization](/billing/build-billing#new-organization).
+For organizations without a Docker Core subscription, this plan also includes 50 shared minutes in addition to the Docker Build Cloud Team minutes.

 ## Docker Build Cloud Enterprise